-One member from minor field if a minor is included (if not completing a minor, this committee member should be from a department other than AnRS)

-Graduate Council Representative
+Two additional members: one member from each declared minor (up to two minors may be selected); if not completing any minors, these two committee members should be from a department other than AnRS Graduate Council Representative

 Members of a student's Graduate Program Committee are selected by the student and their major professor, subject to review and approval by the Graduate School.
 Individuals outside of OSU can be appointed as courtesy faculty within AnRS, qualifying them to serve as a student's major professor.